congchao120/pdmsa-multimodal-ai/segmentation/README.md

 ## Scope and provenance

-The downloaded result directory contains folds 0--4.
-Those five-fold checkpoints are not outputs of this four-fold recipe and must not be renamed as folds 0--3.
 The public setup is a rerunnable protocol; until all four folds have actually been trained and evaluated, it must not be presented as the source of reported segmentation or classification results.

 ## Privacy